ann1ejohansson/three-strikes/README.md

 # Welcome to the repository for:
 ## Three strikes and Who is Out?
 Individual Differences in Error-Induced Quitting

+Project completed April, 2024

-Owner: Annie Johansson
+Annie Johansson
 University of Amsterdam
-Project completed April, 2024

 The aim of this project was: